Pseudo Operators

 WHISK removes ("whisks away") the two arguments to its left and stores them under the names A and B, which can then be used in the calculation line.

-This is useful when a calculation involves the same values more than once (see also the pseudo constant DUP, page Pseudo Constants later in this chapter), or to create user-defined 2-argument operators (see page User-Defined Operators in chapter "Insert Files and User-Defined Elements").
+This is useful when a calculation involves the same values more than once (see also the pseudo constant DUP on page Pseudo Constants later in this chapter), or to create user-defined 2- or 3-argument operators (see page User-Defined Operators in chapter "Insert Files and User-Defined Elements").

 A simple example, just to show how WHISK works -- calculating the length of the hypotenuse of a rectangular triangle: